You might not know, but you should be cleaning common household items regularly. HGTV shares tips on improving your cleaning habits.

 Don’t you just want to jump into that bed?
 It’s totally inviting … and would look amazing in my hypothetical beach house (you know, the one I dream of owning … someday soon).
-I could totally see myself waking up in that bed and gazing out the window at the lapping waves … sheer bliss.
+I could totally see myself waking up in that bed and gazing out the window … sheer bliss.

 In the meantime, here in my little country home, I’ve set my sites on a little more updating in our beach-themed living room and some changes to my half-bath and kitchen.
 Our bedroom, which is small with really big furniture — a bad combination, is badly in need of a makeover too, but we’ll get to that some other time.

 It’s going to be a big project when it happens.
 For now, small makeovers are where it’s at.

 What about you?
 Any makeovers or renovations planned anytime soon?

 So about the magazine … When I saw HGTV’s February/March issue’s cover, I was like Oh!
 Wow!
 It’s just so darn pretty.
 And soothing.
 And it promises a lot of awesome content.
 Personally, I’ll be flipping to the makeovers (shocker, right?) first.
 The bit on money-saving fixes sounds awesome too.

 In the meantime, HGTV sent over these awesome cleaning tips from the issue for me to share with you.
 Enjoy!

 Cleaning common household items

 Our experts reveal common household items that might be getting neglected in the cleanliness department.
 We share tips on how and when to clean your hair brushes, pillows, coffee makers, produce bins in your fridge, etc. — and the answers may surprise you!